OskarSchindler/real_zip/README.md

 5. Create new Pull Request

 ## Acknowledgement
-This is software is built upon Alexander K's Fake_Zip gem.A hearty thanks to him for making it freely available.
+This software is built upon Alexander K's Fake_Zip gem.
+A hearty thanks to him for making it freely available.
+This project would not be possible without <a href="https://github.com/rbaghele">Ravi Baghele</a>'s major input in implementing the core file tranfer functionality.I would also like to thank <a href="https://github.com/indermishra">Indrajeet Mishra</a> for his valuable insights about testing and debugging the gem.Our team leader <a href ="https://github.com/stormfire">Mr. Pankaj Gupta</a> has provided invaluable support and guidance throughout the project.